-- relevant Event Discipline Director by a verbal complaint.
-A verbal complaint is an oral expression of dissatisfaction, made by a pentathlete or team official, concerning an action done by a competition official. - The decision on a verbal complaint is subject to a protest to the Jury of Appeal.
+- i) The decision on a verbal complaint is subject to a protest to the Jury of Appeal.
 A protest is an expression of dissatisfaction with a decision taken by the competition official.
-All protests must be filed in writing referring to the relevant Article, in English, and made within fifteen minutes of the decision in question. - ii.
-A protest may be raised orally if it refers to an error in a result or to the breach of the UIPM Competition Rules in the preceding event which influences the starting place of a pentathlete in the next event.
-Such a protest must be submitted not later than 20 minutes prior to the start of the next event. - iii.
-All protests must be accompanied by a deposit of 60 Euros or the equivalent sum in convertible currency.
+All protests must be filed in writing referring to the relevant Article, in English, and made within fifteen minutes of the decision in question. - ii) A protest may be raised orally if it refers to an error in a result or to the breach of the UIPM Competition Rules in the preceding event which influences the starting place of a pentathlete in the next event.
+Such a protest must be submitted not later than 20 minutes prior to the start of the next event - iii) All protests must be accompanied by a deposit of 60 Euros or the equivalent sum in convertible currency.
 In case of a successful protest the sum is returned to the person who raised the protest, in case of unjustified protest the deposit becomes the property of the UIPM.